rwarner/Home-Assistant-Config/README.md

     Graphic
  </td>
  <td colspan="2">
     Kitchen, use solely for timers and kitchen related things.
 Slideshow of pictures.
-TTS output from Alexa Media Skill on Homeassistant.
+TTS output from Alexa Media Skill on Home Assistant.
  </td>
 </tr>